dcchambers/dcchambers.github.io/_pages/now.md

 layout: page
 title: "What I'm Doing Right Now"
 permalink: /now
-last_modified_at: 2026-09-02
+last_modified_at: 2026-09-03
 last_modified_location: "Wisconsin."
 ---

 Last updated on {{ page.last_modified_at | date: "%A, %B %d, %Y" }} from {{ page.last_modified_location }}.

-## Recently
+## Currently

-I'm building software with AI.
+Building the software factory.

 At the same time, I am spending more time "unplugged" and offline.
 When I am home, my phone lives in my kitchen, out of reach. (credit: Cal Newport)